krornus/kakoune-cargo/README.md

 # kakoune-cargo

 Cargo compiler support for kakoune
-Currently only supports syntax hightlighting
+Currently only supports syntax hightlighting, and pressing <ret> on an error/warning to jump

 # Install